nomisRev/CustomLoadView/README.md

 * Adding padding support for padding is not required, that's why it resides in a seperate topic.
 * I recommened adding padding support from the start, to make your view more flexible and reuseable and uniform with your code and the Android system.
 * Padding behaviour:
-  * `WRAP_CONTENT` when we set `WRAP_CONTENT` we want the view to be as small as possible with guarantee that the view will fit.
-When we add padding to a view set to `WRAP_CONTENT` it's the equivalent of  the view being as small as possible plus the extra padding area around it.
+  * When we add padding to a view set to `WRAP_CONTENT` it's the equivalent of  the view being as small as possible plus the extra padding area around it.
 So adding padding to `SIZE = MIN SIZE + PADDING`
-  * Padding applied to `wrap_content` increases the size of the view, in order to wrap around the content inside the view
-  * When `exactly` specified or set to `match_parent` the size of the view may not be increased, padding now reduces the "useable" space inside the canvas.
+  * When a size is specified `EXACTLY` or we set to the size to `MATCH_PARENT` the size of the view may **not** be increased, padding now reduces the "useable" space inside the canvas.
+So we can conclude that his has no effect in our `onMeasure()`method. `SIZE = EXACT SIZE` or `SIZE = SIZE PARENT`

 * Knowing this, it's quite easy to add padding functionality for us in our `onMeasure()` method.
 In the case that `minSize` would be determined as the size, we increase minSize with the padding.
 ```